-“British design is a linchpin in the history of furniture and decorative arts,” explains LuxDeco Interiors Director Linda Holmes—a long-time enthusiast of British craftsmanship throughout her three decade-long history in the design world, “And, for centuries, it has been admired and replicated around the world.”
+“British design is a linchpin in the history of furniture and decorative arts,” explains LuxDeco Interiors Director Linda Holmes, a long-time enthusiast of British craftsmanship throughout her three decades-long career in the design world.
+“For centuries, it has been admired and replicated around the world.”

 From the Chesterfield sofas of the 18th-century and mahogany dressers of the Georgian era to elaborate paisley fabrics and those iconic Liberty of London prints (and everything in between), the makers and the methods are as much a part of the ‘Made in Britain’ identity as the resulting aesthetic itself.
 And whilst ultra-traditional British design is still valued, it’s the continuation of superb design that makes the Made In Britain story really exciting.

 Here we explore the past, present and future of luxury British design.